-Welcome to Year 10!
+Welcome Welcome to Year 10!
 A team of dedicated teachers and support staff will be working and planning together to support you to aspire to achieve throughout the year.
 This handbook contains all the information that students and their parents need to know about the Year 10 learning program at Victoria University Secondary College.
 We have structured the Year 10 curriculum to provide opportunities for students to pursue their interests and strengths such as focusing on real-world learning and workplace connections whilst also ensuring that students are exposed to a broad range of experiences as they begin to make important decisions about their future pathways.
-All subjects in 2023 will include an incursion, excursion or guest speaker that provides clarity around how learning connects to the real world.
 We believe that as students mature, they are more engaged when they start to focus their education on the areas they need for future pathways or the areas that interest them.
 At VUSC we also focus on student agency and choice through a new Inquiry subject that builds connections to transferrable skills which are required in the modern workplace.
 However, we also know that young people change over time, so we encourage Year 10 students to keep open a variety of pathways.

-If students or parents require further information regarding pathways they should contact the Careers Team, Home Group teachers or the Year 10 Coordinator

-Elaine Hazim College Principal
+If students or parents require further information regarding pathways they should contact the Careers Team, Home Group teachers or the Year 10 Coordinator Elaine Hazim College Principal